Disease Management for Home Lawns

 - Tree leaves left on the lawn for long periods can result in thin or bare patches.
 Dry leaves may be chopped up by a mulching mower or by mowing in two directions with a regular mower.
 When done on a weekly schedule, leaves may be easily recycled into the lawn.

-- Too much or too little moisture can be detrimental to lawns; too much water favors disease development while too little water can weaken plants, lead to dormancy, and eventually kill plants.
+- Too much or too little moisture can be detrimental to lawns.
+Too much water impairs root function and favors disease: too little weakens plants and discourages deep rooting.
+Dormancy or may result death.

 - Turf-type tall fescues are the most tolerant of drought stress, followed by fine fescues.
 Perennial ryegrasses and Kentucky bluegrass are very close in drought tolerance, although Kentucky bluegrass can withstand drought conditions longer due to the presence of rhizomes.
 Keep in mind that irrigating Kentucky bluegrass in July may aggravate grub problems.